MfundoZA/Plannabelle/Plannabelle-WPF/README.md

 - Have the WPF SDK installed using Visual Studio Installer

 # How build and run
-Clone this repo on to your local machine.
-Open the solution on Visual Studio select the "Plannabelle-WPF" project and click "Run Plannabelle-WPF"
+1) Clone this repo on to your local machine.
+2) Open the Plannabelle folder on Visual Studio
+3) Select the "Plannabelle-WPF" solution and click "Run Plannabelle-WPF"

 # Change log
 * Implemented databinding to allow UI updates to occur when data values change